 - We provide the transportation during the workshop so you don't have to worry about any rough roads.

-In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn color, weather conditions, and group interest.
+In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn colors, weather conditions, and group interest.
 The workshop dates coincide with peak fall color in places like Uinta, Wasatch, and the surrounding areas.
 However, fall color can be a fickle thing and it sometimes comes earlier or later than predicted.
-We reserve the right to change the itinerary and shooting locations accordingly.
+No matter what happens, we'll get you to the best autumn conditions.

-- Day 1 – Sept 27: The workshop begins at 10:00 a.m. in Heber Valley, UT with a short orientation session and classroom style instruction.
-After lunch, we load up the rig and head towards Alpine Loop for an afternoon in the Aspen glades, stopping to photograph the prime fall colors all along the way.
-After photographing a beautiful sunset along the Wasatch Back, we return to Heber City, UT after dark to check into our hotel.
+- Day 1 – Sept 26: The workshop begins at 10:30AM in Heber City, UT with a short orientation session and classroom style instruction.
+After lunch, we load up the rig and head towards the mountains for an afternoon in the Aspen glades, stopping to photograph the prime fall colors all along the way.
+After photographing a beautiful sunset along the Wasatch Back, we return to Heber City after dark to check into our hotel.

-- Day 2 – Sept 28: We are up well before dawn for a short hike into the high country for a stunning sunrise over Mount Timpanogos.
-Next, we take a mid-morning hike around a very scenic area with wildlife and loads of autumn color.
+- Day 2 – Sept 27: We are up well before dawn for a short hike into the high country for a stunning sunrise over Mount Timpanogos.
+Next, we take a mid-morning walk around a scenic area with wildlife and loads of autumn color.
 After a lunch break, we venture into the mountains on the other side of the valley, stopping at scenic overlooks along the way.
 We shoot sunset at one of our favorite areas and return back after dark.

-- Day 3 – Sept 29: It's another early start as we head towards Mill Canyon Meadow for sunrise and morning light.
-After sunrise, we stop at lookouts along a side road on our way back to Heber Valley.
-After lunch, we regroup and for a trip to a different canyon.
+- Day 3 – Sept 28: It's another early start as we head towards some beautiful alpine meadows for sunrise and morning light.
+On our way back, we stop at lookouts along a side road.
+After lunch, we regroup and venture out to a different canyon dappled with autumn brilliance.
 For sunset, we do a short hike up a hill for some awe-inspiring views of the high country.
-Energy is high as we share the amazing photographs that captured at last light.

-- Day 4 – Sept 30: We choose a location along the river for the sunrise shoot this morning.
-Shortly after that we photograph a scenic barn with mountains and fall color.
-We return to town for our final group lunch (included) and then head over into the Uinta Mountains in search of aspen glades and meadows.
+- Day 4 – Sept 29: We choose a location along the river for the sunrise shoot this morning.
+Shortly after that we photograph a pastoral barn with mountains and fall color.
+We return to town for lunch and then head over into the Uinta Mountains in search of aspen glades and meadows.
 The workshop will conclude by 9PM after we return from our sunset shoot.

 The trip will begin and end in Heber City, UT.
 You will need your own transportation to get to Heber City.
 We will provide transportation for all workshop outings since we may be going on some rough and muddy roads.

 We did not include hotel stays in the workshop package to give you the flexibility to stay where you’d like.
-We recommend you stay at the Holiday Inn Express in Heber City as that will be our central meeting place.
-The workshop will conclude no later than 9PM on Sept 30 so it’s up to you if you want to stay that night in Heber or head somewhere else.
+We recommend you stay at the Best Western Plus in Heber Valley as that will be our central meeting place.
+The workshop will conclude no later than 9PM on Sept 29 so it’s up to you if you want to stay that night in Heber or head somewhere else.

 Drones are prohibited in any wilderness areas.
 However, drones are legal in many of the places we visit.
 If you have a drone, bring it along.
 We just ask that you be cognizant of others and their enjoyment.